New Student Orientation FAQs

 How do I know I've been registered for an Orientation session?

 When you register online, after hitting the submit button, a receipt will pop up on the screen.
 This is your confirmation.
 We recommend that you print this receipt and keep it for your records.
-Additionally, students receive an orientation confirmation email to their University of Scranton email address.
+No additional information will be mailed to you regarding Orientation.
+There is information on the receipt regarding where to check in once you arrive at the University.
 Back to the top.

 Do I need to take any placement exams during Orientation?